API Latency Monitoring: Identifying and Addressing Issues

 When your API calls start taking longer than expected, users notice.
 That slight delay between clicking a button and seeing results can make the difference between a satisfied user and someone who abandons your application entirely.
-I've spent years optimizing APIs, and in this article, I'll break down everything you need to know about API latency—what causes it, how to measure it, and practical ways to reduce it.
+I’ve spent years optimizing APIs, and in this article, I’ll break down everything you need to know about API latency—what causes it, how to measure it, and why monitoring is essential for maintaining low latency in API performance.

 What is API Latency?